impresso/impresso.github.io/_people/frederic-kaplan.md

 status: publish
 ---

 Frédéric Kaplan is Associate Professor at the Swiss Federal Institute of Technology in Lausanne (EPFL), where he holds the Digital Humanities Chair, directs the Digital Humanities Laboratory (DHLAB) and the College of Humanities (CDH).
 He conducts research projects combining archive digitisation, information modelling and museographic design.

-Frédéric was one of the principal investigators of the first impresso project and serves as an advisor to the second project.
+Frédéric was one of the principal investigators of the first Impresso project and serves as an advisor to the second project.

 [EPFL profile](https://people.epfl.ch/frederic.kaplan/bio?lang=en&cvlang=en) [Twitter](https://twitter.com/frederickaplan?lang=en)